wernerd/GoRTP/README.md

 This is a pure RTP / RTCP stack and it does not contain any media processing, for example generating or packing the payload for audio or video codecs.

-The directory `src/net/rtpmain` contains an example Go program that performs a RTP some tests on _localhost_ that shows how to setup a RTP session, an output stream and how to send and receive RTP data and control events.
+The directory `src/net/rtpmain` contains an example Go program that performs some RTP and RTCP tests on _localhost_ that shows how to setup a RTP session, an output stream and how to send and receive RTP data and control events.
 Parts of this program are used in the package documentation.

 The software should be ready to use for many RTP applications.
 Standard point-to-point RTP applications should not pose any problems.
 RTP multi-cast